zen-fs/core/readme.md

 ```

 > [!WARNING]
-> Instances of backends follow the **internal** BrowserFS API.
+> Instances of backends follow the **internal** ZenFS API.
 You should never use a backend's methods unless you are extending a backend.

 ## Using with bundlers

-BrowserFS exports a drop-in for Node's `fs` module (up to the version of `@types/node` in package.json), so you can use it for your bundler of preference using the default export.
+ZenFS exports a drop-in for Node's `fs` module (up to the version of `@types/node` in package.json), so you can use it for your bundler of preference using the default export.

 ## Building